dortania/OpenCore-Legacy-Patcher/README.md

 2. Reset NVRAM
   * [Reset NVRAM or PRAM on your Mac](https://support.apple.com/HT204063)

 Know that if you are on Big Sur when you remove the EFI folder, your Mac will no longer boot and show the prohibited symbol.
-Be ready to install an older version of macOS before you uninstall Open Core.
+Be ready to install an older version of macOS before you uninstall OpenCore.

+## Patcher Warnings

+Since this patcher tricks macOS into thinking you're running a newer Mac, certain functionality may be broken:

+* Boot Camp Assistant.app
+  * We recommend running the assistant on a natively supported OS
+* Legacy Windows Booting
+  * Currently OpenCore cannot boot MBR-based installs, so Ivy Bridge and older Machines may not be able to see Windows in OpenCore's Boot Picker

 ## [Troubleshooting](/docs/TROUBLESHOOTING.md)